Paul Kenis

 Areas of Research

-3D Cell Culture, Lung Cancer, Tumor Microenvironment
+3D Cell Culture, Chemical Sciences, Lung, Lung Cancer, Tumor Microenvironment

-Research
+Research Focus

 Paul Kenis is an expert in microfluidics, more specifically in the design, fabrication, and characterization of microchemical systems for a wide range of applications in energy and biology.
-Along with radiopharmaceutical synthesis, his group is developing microfluidic technologies for other biomedical applications, such as the screening of antibiotics and solid form screening of pharmaceuticals.
+In addition to radiopharmaceutical synthesis, his group is developing microfluidic technologies for other biomedical applications, such as antibiotic screening and solid-form screening of pharmaceuticals.
 Kenis’s group is also involved in the application of microfluidics for basic biology studies, including crystallization of membrane proteins and intercellular signaling.
-The group also frequently serves as a collaborator to researchers who hope to utilize the enabling capabilities of his group’s microfluidic platforms to perform biological experiments or syntheses that are hard to pursue otherwise.
-For example, in collaboration with Gaskins’ lab, intracellular redox-sensitive biosensors were developed to study cancerous cells which are known to have a disrupted redox regulation.
+The group also frequently serves as a collaborator to researchers who seek to leverage the enabling capabilities of its microfluidic platforms to conduct biological experiments or syntheses that are difficult to pursue otherwise.
+For example, in collaboration with Gaskins’ lab, intracellular redox-sensitive biosensors were developed to study cancerous cells, which are known to have a disrupted redox regulation.
+Learn more about Paul Kenis’s lab.

-Campus Affiliations
+Other Campus Affiliations